Le Cordon Bleu Institute of Culinary Arts in Pittsburgh: Campus

 LCB Pittsburgh provided industry-style kitchens for student training.
 The facilities included a skill development kitchen; a stock, soup and sauce kitchen; a meat and poultry kitchen; a seafood/charcuterie kitchen; a pastry kitchen; a garde manger/classical/international cuisine kitchen; and multipurpose kitchens.
 The pâtisserie and baking kitchens included an American-style bakery kitchen, artisan bread kitchen, European-style pastry kitchen, cold and frozen dessert specialty kitchen, and a chocolate, candy and artistic sculpturing kitchen.

 Closing

-On January 18, 2011, LCB Pittsburgh announced that it would no longer be accepting students, as the school is to be closing.
-The closing was the result of a combination of events, including the end of the school's lease and political pressure by the Obama administration and Senate Democrats on Career Education Corporation as a for-profit school.
+On January 18, 2011, LCB Pittsburgh announced that it would no longer be accepting students, as the school was to close.
+The closure was the result of a combination of events, including the end of the school's lease and political pressure by the Obama administration and Senate Democrats on Career Education Corporation as a for-profit school.
 (The Department of Education's proposed "gainful employment" rule would deny federal funding to schools with graduates facing high proportions of debt related to their expected salaries.)
 Current students were allowed to finish their programs before the school closed its doors at the end of 2012.